buildingblocs/2023/events/june-conference/index-en.md

 ## <a class="btn" href="https://go.buildingblocs.sg/june"> Sign up here! </a>

 ## FAQ
+<strong>Must I be present the entire time for the June Conference?</strong>
+<br>You may be excused for one day of the conference if you have other commitments / events, although you are encouraged to come on all days since the workshops progressively build on your knowledge!

 <strong>Is there an online rendition of the conference?</strong>
 <br>We seek for optimal engagement during this year's conference and therefore it will be fully physical, not online.